elucian/bee/syntax/operators.md

  `=>` | Define: rule expression \| rule result
  `->` | Data cast pipeline operator / Type conversion
- `<:` | Define subset from set \| Specify super-type for a new type `<<` | Much less      0.1 \<\< 2  but not (0.1 \<\< 1)
+ `<:` | Define subset from set \| Specify super-type for a new type `:>` | Can be used as logical operator: is super-type for object ...
+ `<<` | Much less      0.1 \<\< 2  but not (0.1 \<\< 1)
  `>>` | Much greater   2 \>\> 0.9  but not (1 \>\> 0.9)
  `::` | Deep copy \| Clone operator